afanblue/refineryOMS/SystemManual.md

 -   the types of tags that can be used as schematic objects (SCM_OBJECT_VW) and
 -   the "contents" of schematics, fields, process units (CHILD_VALUE_VW)

+### Tags

+Tags are the root definition object.
+The meaning of most of the Tag fields is self-evident, but the "inTag", "outTag", "inTagList", and "outTagList" probably need some additional explanation.
+The usage of these tags is dependent on the tag type.

+Refinery Units (RU) need
+ - "status" tag (is unit ON (operating) or OFF)
+ - list of equipment (pipes, valves, pumps) coming INTO the unit from the Crude tanks
+ - list of equipment (pipes, values, pumps) going INTO the refined product tanks

+Tanks (TK) need
+ - level tag
+ - temperature tag
+ - equipment (pipes, valves, pumps) to refined unit (not implemented)
+ - equipment (pipes, valves, pumps) from docks (not implemented)

+Calculated (C) variables need
+ - variables used to calculate result (CODE = "1","2", etc)

+Fields (FLD) need
+ - list of items (Tanks) in field

+Process Units (PU) need
+ - list of items (Tanks, Analog Inputs, Digital Inputs) to display

+Schematics (SCM) need
+ - list of schematic objects to display

+Schematic Objects (SCO) need
+ - MISC is used to specify the object type (see SCM_OBJECT_VW)
+ - an input tag
+ - an output tag

+Pipes need
+ - MISC is used to specify the type of fluid (CONTENT_TYPE_VW)
+ - an input tag to specify the state of the flow (ie, flowing/active or not)

+Transfers need
+ - MISC is used to specify the type of fluid being transferred (CONTENT_TYPE_VW)
+ -

 ### Tanks

 Tanks currently are related to two tags, a temperature and a level tag, both are analog inputs.
 This allows us to specify in process units and field displays a tank which automatically implies (supplies?) the temperature and level.
+These tags are related to the tank through the REL_TAG_TAG table with a null CODE value.

-Other potential tags related to a tank would be a pump (output pump), valves
+Other potential tags related to a tank would be a pump (output pump), valves, and pipes.
+These items are also related to the tank through the REL_TAG_TAG table, but their CODE value is either "IN" or "OUT", depending on whether the tank is a transfer source or destination.

 Currently, there is no temperature compensation for volume so that the volumes are all compared at standard temperature.